 First and foremost, you need to choose the right instance type you will be using before spinning up any instances.
-In order to do so, identifing the workload type would be the first step.
-Is it a database, a web app, batch processes, machine learning, serverless functions, docker containers, and so on.
+In order to do so, identifying the workload type would be the first step.
+Is it a databases, a web app, batch processes, machine learning, serverless functions, docker containers, and so on.
 This is important, since each type of workload require a specific resource optimization, hence the most common virtual machines types are:

 - General purpose

 …and a few more.
 Each of these VM types comes with a different pricing and sizes.

 Speaking of VM type sizes, right-sizing is one of the underrated best practices as it applies mostly on underutilized VMs.
 Continuous Monitoring being as one of the DevOps lifecycle phases, could help us understand the workload performance better, before and after each deployment.

 Reserved Instances is another cost optimization best practice, that I really haven’t seen it in my career yet.
 I guess RIs are not so important in the startup world, but I could see them apply in medium and enterprise companies.
 RIs could save you up from 70% to 80% costs at most, and usually it comes with one-year and three-year terms.
 The upfront payment is the keypoint here, which leads to the biggest savings.
 Although, the public cloud provider giants gives us an option including no upfront payment, which leads to smaller discounts and savings.